 Information Regarding the 2019 Novel Coronavirus

-Do I need to Book a TeleCare Appointment before I my COVID testing can be done?
+Do I need to Book a TeleCare Appointment before my COVID testing can be done?

-Book Your Telecare Appointment with AFC Boiling Springs.
+Yes, book your telecare appointment with AFC Boiling Springs.
+Telecare Appointment can be conducted from your home, work or car.
+Please do not come to the center for your Telecare appointment.
+We will arrange a time for your COVID test once your Telecare visit has been complete.
 If there are no appointments available, please try the following day.
 We are seeing very high demand for COVID testing and are trying to make the process as safe and convenient as possible for our patients.

 Do You Offer COVID-19 Rapid Testing?